katena-chain/sdk-go/README.md

 * Retrieve a list of historical `Certificate`
 * Encrypt and send a `Secret`
 * Retrieve a list of `Secret`
+* Create a company key
+* Revoke a company key
+* Retrieve keys of a company

 For instance, to send a certificate:
 ```bash